 Open a savings account

-Parents or guardians can open a savings account and manage the account on your kid's behalf.
-Your teens can take control of the account when they are 18, at which point they can also withdraw the money, so this is a great way to teach them about long-term saving, different types of savings accounts, investing, and finances.
+As a parent or guardian, you can open a savings account and manage the account on your kid's behalf.
+Your teens can take control of the account when they are 18, at which point they can also withdraw the money, so this is a great way to teach them about long-term saving, different types of savings accounts and finances.

 Separate spending and savings money